SettRaziel/wrf_archlinux/README.md

     the $BUILD_PATH to the wrf model root
   - the path to the required libraries
 * libraries: adjust the number of used cores by changing the -j parameter
+* starting with WRF v3.9 the model can use a hybrid approach for the vertical coordinate (see manual for details); atm the corresponding parameter -hyb needs to be set manually

 # Compile Options, that worked for me
 * WPS: 1 gfortran serial